 - Session 2 (reporting time: 2:00 pm; test duration: 3:00 pm to 4:45pm)

-Students will be informed of the session they are assigned to on Friday 7 July 2023.
+Students will be informed of the Zoom meeting link and password to the test session they are assigned to by 5pm on Friday, 3 July 2026.

 Students must take the test at their assigned session.